BYLAWS of the TOWNS COUNTY HOME OWNERS ASSOCIATION

 1. Nominating Committee.

 Two months prior to the end of the fiscal year, the President shall appoint a committee of not less than three members to act as a nominating committee for these elections.
-The current Vice President of the Association shall chair that committee which shall make its recommendations in a timely manner to meet the notice requirements of the paragraph next above.
+A current Board Member of the Association shall chair that committee which shall make its recommendations in a timely manner to meet the notice requirements of the paragraph next above.
 Nominations from the floor will also be allowed during the annual meeting.

 Vacancies on the Board or among the Officers shall be filled by the Board by appointing a member to the subject vacancy to serve for the remainder of the respective term.
 In the event that the vacancy is that of the President, the Vice President shall serve as President, holding both offices for the remainder of the term.